Common Questions

 Confidentiality is one of the most critical aspects of the therapeutic relationship.
 Successful therapy requires a high level of trust due to discussing personal concerns.

-In the treatment section of this website, under OUTPATIENT SERVICES CONSENT FORM, I try to clearly state the limitations of confidentiality and provide a summary of HIPPA laws.
-By law, a therapist cannot release any of your therapy material without obtaining your written permission except in the rare exceptions explained earlier and below.
+In the treatment section of this website, under OUTPATIENT SERVICES CONSENT FORM, I try to clearly state the limitations of confidentiality and provide a summary of HIPAA laws.
+By law, a therapist cannot release any of your therapy material without obtaining your written permission, except in the rare exceptions explained earlier and below.

-Suppose Suspected past or present abuse or neglect of children, adults, and elders based on information provided by the client or collateral sources.
+• Suppose Suspected past or present abuse or neglect of children, adults, and elders based on information provided by the client or collateral source.
 The law requires a therapist to report such behavior to the authorities, including Child Protection and law enforcement.

-If it is necessary, lawsuits, legal or court proceedings if court-ordered.
+• If necessary, this may involve lawsuits, legal proceedings, or court orders.

 What if I have further questions?